xtofuub/PrankWare/README.md

 # Telegram-Controlled PowerShell Script

-This PowerShell script lets you control your PC through a Telegram bot.
-It listens for the `/open_notepad` command and launches Notepad when you send it from your Telegram account.
+Get a persistence remote control access through telegram commands.
+Don't use it when ur friends are away from their computer 🤫

 ## 🛠 Prerequisites